 So you can include: “Either party may terminate the contract at any time through a written request.
 The Company shall upon termination pay Consultant all unpaid amounts due for Services completed prior to notice of termination.”

-As a designer, you need to showcase your work to grow your career, and it’s problematic when you aren’t able to claim everything you create.
+As a designer, you need to showcase your graphic design work to grow your career, and it’s problematic when you aren’t able to claim everything you create.
 But here’s where your freelance design contract comes in handy!

 Include a section that confirms the client gives you permission to use the project in your portfolio, or for other marketing strategies that will help you win more clients.